How to Have a Sustainable Wedding

 - Buy conflict-free diamonds or gems.

 Most jewelers are very conscious of having conflict-free sources, but it’s important to ask and utilize people with transparent — and traceable sourcing such as with the Kimberley Process.
-The True Gem is our favorite conscious jeweler, and… they’re local!
+Clean Origin is our favorite conscious jeweler, and… they’re local!

 - Purchase an alternative stone.